Frequently Asked Questions (FAQs)

 Do I have to create an account to access the online application?

 Yes.
 Click on “New User?” to complete the registration process.
 An account is required to access and submit an online letter of inquiry or proposal.
 The account also allows you to save and return to a request.
 If funding is awarded, you will also submit funding requirements via the online account.
-If you’d like to preview the letter of Inquiry before creating an account, you can view it here.
+If you’d like to preview the letters of Inquiry before creating an account, you can view it here: Grants LOI; PRI LOI.

 How will I know my username and password for my new account?

-After completing the registration process an email will be sent to you with an activation link that should be used within 24 hours of receiving the email, to complete your account set-up with your password.
+After completing the registration process, you will receive an email with a link to activate your account within 24 hours to complete your account setup with your password.
 The email includes your username for the Applicant Portal, so please save this email for future reference.

 When I click the activation link, what should I do if I have issues accessing my account?